BigPolarBear1/factorization/README.md

 Update: Yea, p-adic lifting, residues maps.. singular vs non-singular roots... and that linear poly split.. damnit, I can intuitively see an algorithm, but I'm not sure I can work out the implementation details before I go to Iceland (if I dont have to cancel the trip.. will know soon).
 May have to grind out this final step with pen and paper on the icelandic interior.

+Update: Yeap..
+I'm certain now, you do need to use p-adic lifting..

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>